eavilesmejia/docker-protractor-headless/README.md

 The [`--privileged`](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) flag gives the container almost the same privileges to the host machine resources as other processes running outside the container, which is required for the sandboxing to run smoothly.

-## Why `--net=host`?

-This options is required **only** if the dockerised Protractor is run against localhost on the host.
-Imagine this sscenario: you run an http test server on your local machine, let's say on port 8000.
-You type in your browser `http://localhost:8000` and everything goes smoothly.
-Then you want to run the dockerised Protractor against the same localhost:8000.
-If you don't use `--net=host` the container will receive the bridged interface and its own loopback and so the `localhost` within the container will refer to the container itself.
-Using `--net=host` you allow the container to share host's network stack and properly refer to the host when Protractor is run against `localhost`.